sylphxltd/zencss/README.md

 ## 🌟 Show Your Support

-If ZenCSS makes your CSS better, give it a ⭐ on GitHub!
+If Silk makes your CSS better, give it a ⭐ on GitHub!

 ## 📄 License